 01 May 2020 - By Judith-Anne Brelih, Jonathan B. Glowacki

 Quarterly publication will evaluate default risk of U.S. mortgages delivered to Freddie Mac, Fannie Mae, and Ginnie Mae.

-30 April 2020 - By David Bahlinger, Paul M. Fedchak, Ian Laverty, William G. Mehilos
+30 April 2020 - By David Bahlinger, Paul M. Fedchak, Ian Laverty, Bill G. Mehilos

 This survey examines how life insurance carriers are currently reacting to the COVID-19 pandemic.

 29 April 2020 - By Ken Qian, Ben Johnson, Jenny Jin

 This report discusses findings from Milliman’s research on predicting lapse and mortality rates for 10-year and 15-year premium term insurance products from the Milliman Industry Study and Analysis data set.

 29 April 2020 - By Tony Dardis, Chloe Lau, Ariel Weis

 At the heart of effective risk management is the ability to manage the tail events, and the COVID-19 pandemic is raising some quite profound questions for risk practitioners in the life insurance industry, as Milliman consultants discuss for this episode of Critical Point.